 There are many tax deductions for homeowners.
-While we’ll cover deductions you can take at the federal level, there may also be deductions you can take at the local and state level.
+While we’ll cover deductions you can take at the federal level, there may be deductions you can take at the local and state level.

 - Mortgage interest deduction: If you’re buying a home today, you can deduct the interest on mortgage balances up to $750,000 ($375,000 if married and filing separately).
-If your home was purchased prior to April 1, 2018, the limit is $1 million for joint filers and $500,000 if married filing separately.
+If your home was purchased prior to April 1, 2018, the limit is $1 million for joint filers and $500,000 if you’re a married couple filing separately.

 While not a deduction, there are also residential energy credits you can take for the purpose of making your home more energy efficient.
 There are a couple of different programs here.
-The first allows you to take a credit of 30% of the cost of qualified improvements like solar or wind electricity generation, biomass fuel, or geothermal heat pump.
+The first allows you to take a credit of 30% of the cost of qualified improvements like solar or wind electricity generation, biomass fuel or a geothermal heat pump.

 Programs And Assistance For First-Time Home Buyers